Yiao/JEzCSV/README.md

     Create  : Create a file csv and write informations type ArrayList<ArrayList<String>>

     directoryFile : is the directoy file complete (ex.
 "C:\\JEzCSV\\test.csv")

+    directory : is the directory you put all yours CSV file that you want to merge together (ex.
+"C:\\JezCSV\\AllCSVFile")